juxor/afaq/markdown/secH3.md

 society could factor in all the important inputs which capitalism ignores within an even more centralised planning structure is an important question.
 It is extremely doubtful that there could be a positive answer to it.
-This does not mean, we just stress, that anarchists argue exclusively for "small- scale" production as many Marxists, like Lenin, assert (as we prove in [section I.3.8](secI3.html#seci38), anarchists have always argued for **appropriate** levels of production and scale).
+This does not mean, we must stress, that anarchists argue exclusively for "small- scale" production as many Marxists, like Lenin, assert (as we prove in [section I.3.8](secI3.html#seci38), anarchists have always argued for **appropriate** levels of production and scale).
 It is simply to raise the